MaoZiming/papers/1-basic-os/11-scheduler-activation.md

     - System scheduler unaware of user-thread state, leading to lower utilization

 ### User thread
   - Invoking user-level thread (Python `threading` module) operations can be quite inexpensive.
-Context switch is low overhead similar to a procedure call.
+Context switch is low overhead similar to a **procedure call**.
     - Further, safety is not compromised: address space boundaries isolate misuse of a user-level thread system to the program.
     - However, I/O operations have to go through the kernel in any case.
 User-level threads have poor performance.
     - User-level threads just require a small amount of bookkeeping within one kernel thread or process.